 In case no transaction was provided, the wallet app displays the message that should inform the user about further steps needed.

-Option 2: dApp providing URI scheme containing ReducedTransaction#
+Option 2: dApp Provides URI Scheme Containing ReducedTransaction#

-When dapp does not need to use an extra request, the
+When the dApp does not need to use an extra request, the

 ergopay:<ReducedTransaction, base 64 url safe encoded>

-We recommend to use an URL request if the payload exceeds 400 chars.
+We recommend using a URL request if the payload exceeds 400 chars.

 Benefits for dApps#